Home Ā» Recipes Ā» Breakfast Ā» Pancakes & Waffles Ā» Best Gluten-Free Pancake Recipe

 4 photos showing process of making gluten-free pancake batter

-Make the batter.
-Whisk together the dry ingredients in a mixing bowl until they’re well-combined.
+• Make the batter.
+Whisk together the dry ingredients in a mixing bowl until they’re well combined.
 In another bowl, whisk the wet ingredients, then pour the wet ingredients into the bowl with the dry ingredients and stir until the batter is smooth.

-Add any mix-ins.
+• Add any mix-ins.
 If you're using any fruit, chocolate chips, or other add-ins, fold them into the batter.

-Cook the pancakes.
+• Cook the pancakes.
 Preheat a pan or griddle over medium-low heat.
 Use a little cooking spray to grease it, then ladle 1/4 cup of batter onto the pan for each pancake and spread it a little with the back of a spoon.
 Cook the pancakes until bubbles form, pop, and leave little holes (about 1 minute).
-Flip and cook the other side another minute or two.
+Flip and cook the other side for another minute or two.
 Repeat with the remaining batter.

 Serving platter with gluten-free pancakes